 You can download, print, and share this list.

 Dr. Erhensaft draws her experience as psychologist for gender nonconforming and transgender children in this guidebook for parents.

-A guidebook for parents of gender variant or transgender children written to help families through the unique challenges they may face.
+This comprehensive handbook for parents of gender variant or transgender children was written to help families through the unique challenges they may face.

 Written by a clinical social worker with experience helping transgender teens, this book will help parents understand and help their child.